mikeball/tool/README.md

 This installs a `cljs` command, which is the abbreviation for ClojureScript.

-Users will not be asked to install Java until required.

 ## Basics

 Using __[Lumo]__, fast experimenting is the default experience.